istio/istio.io/content/en/docs/tasks/observability/metrics/secure-metrics/index.md

     EOF
     {{< /text >}}

-1. VirtualService to route metrics
+1. Create a `VirtualService` to route metrics

-    The VirtualService maps requests from the secure listener (15091) to the ServiceEntry pointing to the telemetry port (15020 or 15090).
+    The `VirtualService` maps requests from the secure listener (15091) to the `ServiceEntry` pointing to the telemetry port (15020 or 15090).
 This ensures that metrics requests sent to `https://<gateway-ip>:15091/stats/prometheus` are properly routed inside the mesh.

     {{< text bash >}}
     $ cat <<EOF | kubectl apply -f -